Holland & Belgium Bike & Boat: Bruges to Amsterdam

 Included Meals: Dinner

-After breakfast, embark a local boat excursion to the center of Ghent with a guide, then explore on your own.
+After breakfast, embark on a guided local boat excursion into the center of Ghent, then enjoy time to explore on your own.
 Located at the confluence of the Scheldt and Leie rivers, this “City of 200 Bridges” was founded around 600 AD.
-Many of its beautiful buildings date to medieval times, when the textile industry brought great wealth to Ghent’s merchants.
-Many old patrician houses have been preserved in the city center.
-One historic building is the Cloth Makers’ Hall, built in 1425.
+Many of its beautiful buildings date back to medieval times, when the textile industry brought great wealth to Ghent’s merchants.
+Numerous old patrician houses have been preserved in the city center, including the Cloth Makers’ Hall, built in 1425.
 The city’s major church is St. Baaf’s Cathedral, constructed and enhanced in various styles over many centuries.
-In the cathedral, admire a number of masterpieces of medieval painting, including Jan van Eyck’s famous Adoration of the Lamb.
-(On Sunday morning, there is a service in the cathedral, and it is not possible to see this famous painting—only the replica.)
-Lunch is on your own in Ghent.
+Inside, admire a number of medieval masterpieces, including Jan van Eyck’s renowned Adoration of the Lamb.

 Today’s Ride Choices